theAnalyticalCoder/Chess960/README.md

 Using Leela chess0 evaluations and possibly averaging the two may be a solution.
   2. I used the number of Nodes which counts bad positions I.e the computer checks e4e5 ke2 desipite being a bad move the computer still checks it and counts it as one of the Nodes visited.
 However once again this is repeated in every evaluation we can expect an approximate percentage 75-80% of the actual number to be correct games.
 Furthermore it under counts some possible games i.e a computer would never play a gambit(giving a pawn for positional advantage) but a human might.
-These two kind of cancel  so the nodes is still a pretty accurate representation of the number of games possible at x moves
+These two kind of cancel  so the number of nodes * 30% is still a pretty accurate representation of the number of games possible at x moves